ricardolazaro/norm/README.md

 1. Add Norm to your project:

-This project is not published yet, so just copy the file [norm.scala](https://github.com/ricardolazaro/norm/blob/master/app/franeworks/norm/norm.scala) norm.scala to your project.
+This project is not published yet, so just copy the file [norm.scala](https://github.com/ricardolazaro/norm/blob/master/app/franeworks/norm/norm.scala) to your project.

 2. Create a model class extending Norm: